 Assessment.
 The Cook County Assessor (the "Assessor") is responsible for the assessment of all taxable real property within the County, except for certain railroad property and pollution control equipment assessed directly by the State.
 One-third of the real property in the County is reassessed each year on a repeating triennial schedule established by the Assessor.
-The real property within the School District is reassessed every three years, with 2018 being a reassessment year..
+The real property within the School District was last reassessed in 2015 and will be reassessed again in 2018.